 GR Silver completed the acquisition of 100% of Marlin Gold Mining Ltd. ("Marlin") from Mako Mining Corp. ("Mako"), in March 2021.
 Marlin owns 100% of Oro Gold de Mexico, S.A. de C.V. ("Oro Gold"), a Mexican company, that owns the past producing La Trinidad open pit gold mine ("La Trinidad"), that ceased operating in 2019, and 12 highly prospective concessions located in the Rosario Mining District.
-These acquisitions, together with the existing portfolio, totalling 73,413.3 ha, have placed the Company in a leading position controlling key silver-gold assets in the Rosario Mining District.
-This gives the Company control of 75 km of prospective trend with known mineralization including three structural trends and over 24 shallow gold-silver old workings (Figure 12), which are all strategically located on the western edge of the prolific Sierra Madre Occidental gold-silver belt in Sinaloa, Mexico.
+These acquisitions, together with the existing portfolio, totalling 73,413.3 ha, have placed the Company control of 75 km of prospective trend with known mineralization including three structural trends and over 24 shallow gold-silver old workings (Figure 12), which are all strategically located on the western edge of the prolific Sierra Madre Occidental gold-silver belt in Sinaloa, Mexico.